 I am excited to be here because these issues strike me as both complicated and intractable.
 I have for several years tried to gain greater access to data in our university library with no success.
 I have also worked extensively with limited use data and wished I could be more open with the data.
+I’ve even looked into different solutions like https://sureshot.io/data-enrichment/ to see how the way we manage our data can be improved.
 Whenever I ask how the situation can improve, a finger pointing circle begins where everyone points at someone else and nothing changes.

 The overarching question that we are all implicitly asking ourselves: Will anything change after our meeting?

 The day begins with an event called the fish bowl.
 During it, individuals representing a certain constituency sit in the middle of a circle and talk about the issue while everyone else listens.
 Then at the end, people on the outside can ask questions of those on the inside.